Sports in the New York metropolitan area: Baseball

-For many New York baseball fans, the most intense rivalry is between the Yankees and the Boston Red Sox, arguably the fiercest and most historic in North American professional sports.
+For many New York baseball fans, the rivalry between the Yankees and the Boston Red Sox, is arguably the most historic in North American professional sports.
 When the Mets beat the Red Sox in the 1986 World Series, many Yankee fans attended the parade celebrating the Mets' win, saying that "anyone who beats Boston is worth coming down for."

-There have been 14 Subway Series World Series match-ups between the Yankees and their National League rivals; the Mets (once), and with the two teams that departed for California in the 1950s — the Brooklyn Dodgers (7 times) and New York Giants (6 times).
+There have been 14 Subway Series World Series match-ups between the Yankees and their National League rivals; the Mets (once), and with the two teams that departed for California in the 1950s—the Brooklyn Dodgers (7 times) and New York Giants (6 times).

 New York City is also home to one Minor League Baseball team, the Brooklyn Cyclones.
 They are the Mets High-A affiliate, playing in the South Atlantic League.
 Two independent baseball league teams also play in the New York metropolitan area, with a third planned.
 The Long Island Ducks of the independent Atlantic League have played in Bethpage Ballpark in Central Islip since 2000, and were joined by a club playing in the city limits when the Staten Island FerryHawks began play at SIUH Community Park in 2022.
 In 2011, the New York Boulders, now of the independent Frontier League, began play at Clover Stadium in Pomona.